Exact Lorentz Invariance from Holographic Projection: Explicit RT Verification and the Boundary Origin of Bulk Symmetry in the Selection-Stitch Model

 SO(3).
 How can the bulk have exact SO(3) if the lattice doesn’t?”
 The resolution lies in

-In the SSM, the 3D FCC lattice is merely the coordinate description of the bulk
+the SSM, the 3D FCC lattice is merely the coordinate description of the bulk geometry—

-geometry—analogous to arbitrarily choosing a particular coordinate chart on a manifold.
+analogous to arbitrarily choosing a particular coordinate chart on a manifold.
+The lattice

-The lattice sites label the degrees of freedom; the lattice vectors provide a convenient
+sites label the degrees of freedom; the lattice vectors provide a convenient parameterization of

-parameterization of distances and adjacencies.
-But the actual physical content—the met-
+distances and adjacencies.
+But the actual physical content—the metric, the field equations,

 Consider a precise analogy.
 In lattice QCD, the gluon field is placed on a hypercubic